Pteropus brunneus: Distribution and habitat

 The presumed distribution is uncertain, and the type location given with the only specimen has been considered questionable.
 Nominally the range is cited as "Percy Island", long presumed to be part of an offshore island group known as the Percy Isles that form part of the Northumberland Islands.
 The exact island of the collection has never been determined.

 The record of the species was provided by the amateur collector, following a trend amongst British aristocratic explorers for assembling or trading specimen collections that were returned to England.

-A colony of bats at the island is reported after the collection date, without physical evidence, no later survey has identified a similar megabat camp at the location.
+A colony of bats at the island was reported after the collection date without physical evidence, but no later survey has identified a similar megabat camp at the location.
 Several possibilities have been proposed to account for this species, these include a colony blown to the islands in a cyclone, which became extinct shortly after, or that the locality of the collection was in error.

 The location might be confirmed by skeletal remains at the purported camp or by discovery of nearby populations.